Best Free HTML Email Builders in 2026

 Stripo's free tier gives you access to their massive template library (1,500+ templates) and the full drag-and-drop editor.
 You're limited to 4 exports per month, which is enough for small operations or testing.

 The template variety is Stripo's main advantage.
 Whatever industry or email type you need, there's probably a template close to your requirements.
 Customize it rather than building from scratch.
+This is especially useful for newsletters where having a polished starting point saves significant design time.

 The editor provides good control over design elements, custom fonts, and responsive behavior.
 Even on the free tier, you can create professional-quality emails.